White House Office of Presidential Correspondence: Modern OPC created

 The modern Office of Presidential Correspondence was created when the Reagan administration split the correspondence analysis and response tasks away from the mail logistics tasks.
 Mail logistics remained with the Office of Administration in the Office of Mail and Messenger Operations, and the Office of Correspondence was re-established in the Office of the Staff Secretary to handle the more political tasks of analysis and processing.

 During the Clinton administration, the office annually prepared over 6,000 custom letters, messages and proclamations.

 In the George W. Bush administration, with the advent of electronic communication, the mail sent to the president increased considerably.
 The Bush administration also added a calligrapher to the Correspondence Office to prepare official photographs of the president with a visitor or dignitary to then send to that person as a gift.
 This calligrapher was separate from the calligrapher employed by the chief usher for official functions.

 In the first year of the Obama administration the White House received tens of thousands of letters, parcels, and emails per day.
 President Barack Obama requested a representative sample of ten letters from the public every day.
 His senior aides have acknowledged that the letters played an important role in informing the president's perceptions of how policies were impacting ordinary people.
 In December 2009, Natoma Canfield wrote to the president detailing her struggles against leukemia after losing her health insurance.
 The letter became a centerpiece of the White House effort to pass the Patient Protection and Affordable Care Act through Congress in March 2010.
 After the passage of the law, her letter was framed and hung on the wall outside the president's private office.

 In the first Trump administration, Presidential Correspondence focused on military veterans and their families, Gold Star families, law enforcement, and first responders.
 The youth correspondence team identified and escalated letters from children, including 8-year-old Fore Putnam who pled for help for his father with kidney failure and, after the White House called and intervened, received aid from a doctor in New York.
 In a separate instance, 11-year-old Frank Giaccio offered to mow the White House lawn free of charge and was invited to mow the Rose Garden lawn alongside President Trump.

 During the Biden administration, Presidential Correspondence launched an official Twitter account.
-The office's deputy director, Courtney Corbisiero, and digital anaylst, Rebecca Brubaker, also have Twitter accounts.
+The office's deputy director, Courtney Corbisiero, and digital analyst, Rebecca Brubaker, also have Twitter accounts.